EmoryMLIP/emory-reu-ret-website/content/projects/2022-learn-ode/index.md

 Hamiltonian.
 To do this, we created a new Hamiltonian Inspired Neural Network with the hess Quik package.
 The network inputs time and two coordinates, y and z, and outputs the value of the Hamiltonian.
 This was built by using our Hamiltonian inspired forward propagation that was already implemented, with both RK4 and Verlet methods.
 The back propagation used the autograd feature to calculate both $\frac{\partial H}{\partial z} \text{ and } \frac{\partial H}{\partial y}$.
-The property of a Hamiltonian in eqref{eq:13} was then written as a system of first order ODEs with the value calculated for the partials on the right side.
+The property of a Hamiltonian was then written as a system of first order ODEs with the value calculated for the partials on the right side.
 Verlet method was implemented to predict the $y$ and $z$ values at different time steps to then be compared to the given
-$y \text{ and } z$ values with the loss equation, where $\theta$ is the value approximated by our network and $t$ is the true value eqref{eq:14}.
-This system will now be able input a time and two initial coordinates, $y_0$ and $z_0$, and approximate the Hamiltonian value at the given time point.
+$y \text{ and } z$ values from the data set using with the mean squared error.
+The system is be able input a time and two initial coordinates, $y_0$ and $z_0$, and approximate the Hamiltonian value at the given time point.